Skip to main content

 • Target Color: To customize the target color, select the color indicator circle, and then update the color.

-• Color Contrast: To modify the target color contrast, set the [begin, end] values of the slider function for that imaging channel.
+• Color Contrast: To modify the target color contrast, set the [begin, end] values of the slider function for that cell channel.

 Example CytoCanvas Imaging Panel